About the Idea Competition

 Timeline

-Entry forms for the UMBC Idea Competition must be submitted by 1 p.m.
-October 6, 2022.
+Entry forms for the UMBC Idea and Innovation Challenge must be submitted by the deadline.
 Entrants can include a link to an original YouTube video on their entry form describing their problem and their idea.
 Videos may not be longer than 60 seconds.
-On October 14, 2022, invitations to the final competition will be sent to students with the best ideas (as determined by the review panel).
+Once the judges determine the ideas that will move forward, invitations to the final competition will be sent to students with the best ideas (as determined by the review panel).
 These students will participate in the Final Competition.

 Final Competition

 To determine a winner in each track, the finalists will deliver a live three minute presentation on the problem or opportunity they have identified and their idea for a solution.
-This will occur at the final competition to be held November 10, 2022.
+This will occur at the final competition.

 Checks will be awarded to the top three ideas in each track.
 An award will also be issued to the finalist with the pitch that communicates the identified challenge and idea for a solution in the most creative/entertaining way.
 The Best Overall Pitch will be determined by an audience vote of those present at the event.